-Paihia, the tourist hub of the Bay of Islands, serves as an outstanding base to explore the whole of the Islands and further north.
-Located at a 3 hour drive to the north of Auckland, not only does Paihia offer an easy access to almost 144 islands forming the Bay of Islands, but also provides an excellent glimpse of New Zealand’s Maori culture.
+Paihia, the tourist hub of the Bay of Islands, serves as an outstanding base to explore many islands.
+Not only it does offer easy access to almost 144 islands forming the Bay of Islands, but also provides an excellent glimpse of New Zealand’s Maori culture.
 It is a perfect example of a place where the rich heritage blends well with modernity.

 Address: 80 Haruru Falls Rd, Waitangi 0204, New Zealand